afonsojramos/afonsojramos.me/src/content/blog/03-wasm-genai/index.md

 slug: wasm-genai
 ---

+> This article was also published on the YLD blog [here](https://www.yld.io/blog/the-key-to-building-smarter-scalable-ai-powered-applications).

 While Generative AI (GenAI) has taken centre stage, Web Assembly (WASM) works in the background, complementing GenAI by shifting how we approach performance, portability, and security in web and cross-platform applications.

 While these technologies may seem distinct, their combination unlocks exciting possibilities: WASM’s ability to deliver near-native performance in constrained environments perfectly complements the computation-heavy demands of GenAI models.